DUNE/computing-HWDB/_episodes/07-Using-Python-Upload-Tool.md

 ## Installation

-Follow these instructions to install the Python HWDB API:
+There are 3 ways to install.

+### Binaries

+Perhaps the easiest way is to obtain standalone binaries.
+We have a linux version, built under Ubuntu 24.04.4 LTS on a x86_64 machine.
+We have tested it also within a WSL2 environment.
+A Mac version is also available, which was built on a ARM64-based machine.
+These binaries can be obtained from [https://github.com/DUNE/DUNE-HWDB-Python/releases/latest](https://github.com/DUNE/DUNE-HWDB-Python/releases/latest](https://github.com/DUNE/DUNE-HWDB-Python/releases/latest).
+Make sure to access to v1.7.2 or later.
+And look for **HWDBTools_lnx.zip** or **HWDBTools_mac.zip** under Assets there.

+Once unzip the file, you can put the folder anywhere you like.
+The folder contains the following executables:
+- hwdb-configure
+- hwdb-upload
+- hwdb-shipping
+- hwdb-labels
+- hwdb-dash
+- hwdb-list-institutions
+- hwdb-list-manufacturers
+- hwdb-logs
+- setup_path.sh

+Optionally, setup_path.sh can be run to add the path to these binaries to $PATH.

+### Source codes

+You can download the source codes.

-- Download the zipped (or tar.gz, whichever you prefer) source code of the Tool from [https://github.com/DUNE/DUNE-HWDB-Python/releases/latest](https://github.com/DUNE/DUNE-HWDB-Python/releases/latest).
+- Download the **Source code(zip)** (or **Source code (tar.gz)**, whichever you prefer) of the Tool from [https://github.com/DUNE/DUNE-HWDB-Python/releases/latest](https://github.com/DUNE/DUNE-HWDB-Python/releases/latest).

 - Extract the source code to a directory of your choosing.
 For the purposes of this document, we will assume this directory is $HOME/DUNE-HWDB-Python.